Electrocution Accidents On The Job

 The danger of electrocution threatens not only electricians, but any worker that operates near potentially lethal exposed wiring, such as construction workers, carpenters, maintenance workers and custodians.
 Electric shock injuries can happen:

 Even if you have taken every safety precaution to make sure you are not exposed to hazardous wires, someone else’s negligence can lead to a serious electrocution injury.
-If you or a loved one has suffered needlessly, attorney Keith More has the decades of workers’ compensation and premises liability experience to aggressively pursue your case.
+If you or a loved one has suffered needlessly, Orange County personal injury lawyer Keith More has the decades of workers’ compensation and premises liability experience to aggressively pursue your case.